mbodm/WAUZ/README.md

 There are not any other special requirements.
 All the release builds are compiled with *win-x64* as target platform, assuming you are using some 64-bit Windows (and that's quite likely).

 You can choose between self-contained and framework-dependent .NET application builds, when downloading a release.
 You can find more information about that topic on the [Releases](https://github.com/mbodm/wauz/releases) page.

-WAUZ is just a typical ".exe" file Windows application.
-Just download the newest release, unzip and run it.
-That´s it.
-No installer, setup or something like that.

 ### Notes
 - WAUZ saves your selected folders automatically in a settings file when you close the app.